 Traditional Irish Wedding Toast Examples

-In traditional Ireland, dancing, music and continuous toasting stretch into the wee hours.
+In traditional Ireland, dancing, music, and continuous toasting stretch into the wee hours.
 This is quite filled with deep-rooted and historically rich traditional wedding wishes, all for the lucky couple.
 The traditional Irish wedding toast is a collection of words, thoughtfully picked out and rich in depth.
 They pay homage to nature and its elements, infusing it with positives and relating to the couple.
 For instance, see words like “May the raindrops fall lightly on your brow, may the soft winds freshen your spirit.”
 They remain timeless and ever potent.

-“May you have love that never ends,
+“May you have a love that never ends,

 lots of money, and lots of friends.